Mexican Folk Art at its best Online

 - Sermel Nativity Scene

-- Sermel Nativity Scene was handmade of papier mache and delicately painted in Tonala Jalisco.
+- Sermel Nativity Scene is handmade of papier mache and delicately painted in Tonala Jalisco.
 The Crèche features Virgin Mary, Saint Joseph and Baby Jesus with His crib...

 - Sermel Owls